-This plan details the delivery of the performance of the port health service during 2018/19, which includes the inspection of ships, enforcement of food, feed and environmental protection laws, and the prevention and control of infectious diseases.
+This plan details the delivery of the performance of the port health service during 2020/21, which includes the inspection of ships, enforcement of food, feed and environmental protection laws, and the prevention and control of infectious diseases.

-The plan goes on to explain how we intend to deliver the service through 2019/20.
-Also included are the potential impacts to service is the UK's exit from the European Union.
+The plan goes on to explain how we intend to deliver the service through 2021/22, including the expected changes to the service following the UK's exit from the EU.